P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 - **`AddSwaggerGen()`** : Adds services required by swagger to run properly.

+> Swagger is a tool that generates a documentation for your api.
+It can output it in the form of json or yaml and it also creates a web UI through which you can see the specifications of the registered endpoints and try them out.

 In the second part, after we `Build()` the builder, we configure the middleware pipeline then we call `Run()` to start the services so the app starts listening for requests and responding to them.

 ```csharp